DangerBlack/DeviantArt-watchRSS/README.md

 For example http://mywebsite.com/folder/index.html

 ##Usage
-Open your rssReader as feedly and past the link genrated from Page2Rss now you have a perfect feed from your watch in deviant art.
+Open your rssReader as feedly and past the link generated from Page2Rss now you have a perfect feed from your watch in deviant art.

 ##Configuration